kaglet/rock-paper-scissors/README.md

 ## Project Description

-This is an interactive rock paper scissors game between a user and the computer, made with html, css, and js as part of [The Odin Project](https://www.theodinproject.com) open source web development course.
+This is an interactive rock paper scissors game between a user and the computer, made with html, css, and js made as part of [The Odin Project](https://www.theodinproject.com) open source web development course.
 This is the third assignment of the foundations section.

 Find the live preview [here](https://kaglet.github.io/rock-paper-scissors/).

-## Technologies

-- HTML
-- Javascript
-- CSS

-## Skills Demonstrated

-- Basic HTML to initially layout elements.
-- UI styling with CSS.
-- Flexbox to flexibly distribute elements.
-- Javascript to add dynamic functionality and page interactivity.

 ## Credits